abhinavyadav11/DiabeticRetinopathy/README (3).md

 # Output the result
 print(f'Predicted class: {predicted_class}')
-Download the Model
-You can download the trained model from the following link: Download Model

 # Contributing
 Contributions are welcome!
 Please create a pull request or raise an issue for any suggestions or improvements.